 Duct Work and High Ceilings | HVAC Duct Work Systems

-Duct work seems to be the most ignored part of an HVAC system but is a very important consideration in this age of new technology and higher energy efficient equipment being developed and manufactured.
+Duct work seems to be the most ignored part of an HVAC system.
+However, it is a very important consideration in this age of new technology and higher energy efficient equipment being developed and manufactured.
 You can have the most energy efficient engine but if its in an old 60 or 70’s model car your efficiency is going to suffer.
-The same is true with HVAC systems.
-You can have the most energy efficient compressor available on the market but if your duct work is leaky or your house or business is not properly insulated that high efficient system you just spent big dollars on is wasted money.
-For more insight on HVAC ductwork see the High Performance HVAC Ductwork Page.
+The same is true with HVAC systems. (more…)

 There are many different types and arrangements of heating systems for air handling units and these types of heating systems and arrangements of heating systems vary from commercial to residential.
 Some air handling units do not have any heat source inside them at all but have remote heat for zoning.
 The air handling unit provides the air flow and the remote heaters provide heat for zoning.
 Sometimes the air handling unit is a VAV air handling unit and other times it is just to provide air for a duct heater whether the duct heater is gas fired or electric.
 For air handling units which some have heating systems inside the five main ways of providing heat for air handling units are: